Crampustallin/HistoricalEvents/README.md

 ```
  git clone https://github.com/Crampustallin/HistoricalEvents.git
 ```
-Move to cloned directory and execute the command below in your terminal (or powershell)
+Move to the cloned directory and execute the command below in your terminal (or powershell)
 ```
 npm install
 ```